Check THE BASICS for using Name It Iron On Labels:

 Why have my labels lifted after a few washes?

-If any label lifts after a few washes it usually means the temperature of your iron, when you first ironed it, wasn't enough to fully activate the glue OR See information on Auto thermostat irons below.
+If any label lifts after a few washes it usually means the temperature of your iron, when you first ironed it, wasn't enough to fully activate the glue.

 Should I throw out a label that comes off in the wash?